StoneStepsInc/openssl-nuget/README.md

 ## Package Configuration

-This package contains only static libraries for platforms and configurations listed above.
+This package contains only static libraries for platforms listed above.

 The SQLite static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly